-- Continue to work through and enact their Whole School Approach to Positive Behaviour Support Universals, focusing on building safe, relationship-based environments catering to individual needs. - Build respectful working relationships that respond effectively and sensitively to the needs of each student. - Treat all members of the school community with dignity and respect. - Model appropriate behaviour at all times. - Deal with all reported and observed incidents of bullying in accordance with this policy. - Ensure that any incident of bullying that they observe is reported, recorded and managed appropriately. - Actively supervise all students and in particular monitor those students who have been identified as either persistent bullies or victims. - Acknowledge the right of parents/carers to speak with school authorities if they believe their child is being bullied. - Implement anti-bullying procedures by responding promptly and appropriately to reported incidents of bullying. - Immediately notify a member of the leadership team and, in cases of serious bullying, notify the principal when unacceptable behaviour is perceived to adversely impact on the wellbeing of a student. - Have in place measures to explicitly teach the Victorian Curriculum Capabilities. - Inform parents/carers of school's procedures in relation to bullying and who to contact if they know of any bullying incident .
+- Continue to work through and enact their Whole School Approach to Positive Behaviour Support Universals, focusing on building safe, relationship-based environments catering to individual needs. - Build respectful working relationships that respond effectively and sensitively to the needs of each student. - Treat all members of the school community with dignity and respect. - Model appropriate behaviour at all times. - Deal with all reported and observed incidents of bullying in accordance with this policy. - Ensure that any incident of bullying that they observe is reported, recorded and managed appropriately. - Actively supervise all students and in particular monitor those students who have been identified as either persistent bullies or victims. - Acknowledge the right of parents/carers to speak with school authorities if they believe their child is being bullied. - Implement anti-bullying procedures by responding promptly and appropriately to reported incidents of bullying. - Immediately notify a member of the leadership team and, in cases of serious bullying, notify the principal when unacceptable behaviour is perceived to adversely impact on the wellbeing of a student. - Inform parents/guardians/carers of College's procedures in relation to bullying and who to contact if they know of any bullying incident.